Hospital Infection Compensation Claims

 In recent years, there have been a number of outbreaks at UK hospitals of serious infections including MRSA, C. difficile and E. coli.

 The National Institute for Health and Care Excellence (NICE) estimate that, each year, around 300,000 patients are infected during their stay in hospital.
-In cases where infection occurred as a result of the negligence of the hospital or NHS trust, it may be possible to claim compensation for clinical negligence.

 Hospitals are required to have very strict controls over hygiene.
 Most hospital acquired infections can be prevented or contained if simple procedures, such as washing hands thoroughly with soap and water, are followed by hospital staff.